-Like everything (except types), functions are ordinary values in Spec.
 Given a function, you can use a function constructor to make another one that is the same except at a particular argument, as in the DB example above.
-Another example is $f\{x \to 0\}$ , which is the same as f except that it is 0 at x.
+Another example is $f\{x > 0\}$ , which is the same as f except that it is 0 at x.
 If you have never seen a construction like this one, think about it for a minute.
 Suppose you had to implement it.
-If f is represented as a table of (argument, result) pairs, the implementation will be easy.
-If f is represented by code that computes the result, the implementation is less obvious, but you can make a new piece of code that says
+If f is represented as a table of (argument, result) pairs, the code will be easy.
+If f is represented by code that computes the result, the code for the constructor is less obvious, but you can make a new piece of code that says